 Opal School Lottery Information

 Opal Charter School students are selected through an open lottery process.
 For the 2017-18 school year, the lottery will open on March 1, 2017 and will close on March 31, 2017.
-Lottery applications will be available online and at Portland Children's Museum Box Office on March 1, 2017 at 9 a.m.
+Lottery applications are available HERE and at Portland Children's Museum Box Office on March 1, 2017 at 9 a.m.

 To be eligible for Opal Charter School in 2017-18, children must be 5 years old by September 1, 2017 to enter kindergarten and families must live within the Portland Public School District boundaries by August 1, 2017.
 Proof of age (with a legal document, such as a copy of a birth certificate or passport) and proof of residency (such as a copy of a utility bill) are required.

 Lottery applicants will be notified of the placement status after all the data has been entered.

 Students will be offered placement, by grade, in the order they were selected by the lottery.When spots fill, the remaining families are added to a wait list (in the order their number was selected).